 Ideally, you want a recovery benefit in your policy which aids in your financial recovery as long as that current loss of income is directly related to your prior disability.
 If you’re a salaried employee, this is not going to mean much to you at all, if anything.
 But if you are a private practitioner, you’re doing locums, or you’re heavily paid based on incentive, this literally could be a game-changer in terms of the policy that stops paying after a short period of time, [00:35:00] typically 12 months, 24 months, or 36 months, versus one that’s going to continue to pay you as long as that loss of income is present.

-Daniel: Are there any other big contract provisions that come to mind?
+Daniel: Are there any other big contract provisions that come to mind with physician disability insurance coverage?
 You mentioned own-occupation, partial coverages, and return to work.
 Are there other big provisions we should be looking out for?

 Larry: You want to look for a cost of living adjustment rider or a COLA rider.
 This will increase your benefit after disability has lasted typically a year.
 One company does have a four-year delayed cost of living adjustment rider, which is I’m willing to self-insure for the small claim, but I really don’t want to self-insure for the larger claim or the longer claim.
 That will save you a little bit—maybe 25% on average—for the cost of the cost of living adjustment rider.